Teen Girl Charged In James Lambert's Murder Gave 10-Year-Old Phone To Record Attack, Sources Say

 The 10-year-old’s attorney also says he then tried to call 911.

 “One attempt that for some reason the call didn’t go through.
-And then you see on the video where the is a phone call made,” Major said.MORE NEWS: Philadelphia Parks & Rec Teaching Lifeguard Of The Future How To Swim With Pool Pop-Up Program
+And then you see on the video where the is a phone call made,” Major said.MORE NEWS: Woman Shot Dead Outside Warehouse In Upper Macungie Township, Lehigh County

 That 10-year-old is not facing charges.
 We also learned that the 10-year-old helped police identify his 14-year-old brother, Richard Jones, in the security video.
 He too is charged with third-degree murder.